MadMatcher/MadLib/docs/installation-guides/install-single-machine.md

 If you are using MadLib with Pandas on the single machine setting in Linux, see this guide [Installing on Linux](./install-linux-single-machine.md).

-If you are using MadLib with Spark on the single machine setting in Linux, see this guide[Installing on Linux](./install-linux-single-machine.md).
+If you are using MadLib with Spark on the single machine setting in Linux, see this guide [Installing on Linux](./install-linux-single-machine.md).

 If you are using MadLib with Pandas on the single machine setting on MacOS, see this guide [Installing on MacOS](./install-macOS-single-machine.md).